The worst part of aging is the response from other people.

-It took me awhile to recognize the underlying message and then I was angry, although she meant well.
+It took me a while to recognize the underlying message and then I was angry, although she meant well.
 I’ve never been especially coordinated.
-This class has an instructor who doesn’t believe in cueing so you just follow along.
+This class had an instructor who didn’t believe in cueing so you just followed along.
 Lots of people got lost.
 I’m holding up.
 If you come a lot, presumably you learn the moves.

 But the real message was, “For someone your age…”

 In her.
 Book, Out of Time, Lynn Segal quotes from a novel by Julian Barnes, Staring at the Sun.
 His female heroine muses: “You grow old first not in your own eyes, but in other people’s eyes, then slowly you agreed with their opinion of you… with those around you…